kimberkay/tasty-plant-pizza/README.md

 * _Click on the green "Code" button and copy the repository URL or click on the copy button_
 * _Open the terminal on your desktop_
 * _Once in the terminal, use it to navigate to your desktop folder_
-* _Once inside your desktop folder, use the command "git clone https://github.com/kimberkay/tasty-plant-pizza.com"_
+* _Once inside your desktop folder, use the command "git clone https://    github.com/kimberkay/tasty-plant-pizza.com"_
 * _Open the project with the code editor of your choice_

 ## Known Bugs

-* UI isn't connected to back end logic
+*_Pizza Order still needs to be displayed, cost is there now.

 ## License

 _MIT License: https://opensource.org/licenses/MIT_

-Copyright (c) _2021_  Kim Brannian
+Copyright (c) _11/05/2021_  Kim Brannian
 _